Accepts Healthy Volunteers

 - - Adequate thyroid function: Thyroid-stimulating hormone within normal range.

-- - Female patients of childbearing potential must have a negative serum pregnancy test during screening.
+- - Female participants of childbearing potential must have a negative serum pregnancy test during screening.

-- - Male and female patients must agree to use a highly reliable method of birth control.
+- - Male and female participants must agree to use a highly reliable method of birth control.

 - - Must have life expectancy of at least 12 weeks.

-- - Patients with Grade ≥ 2 neuropathy will be evaluated on a case-by-case basis after consultation with the Study Physician.
+- - Participants with Grade ≥2 neuropathy will be evaluated on a case-by-case basis after consultation with the Study Physician.

-- - Patients with irreversible toxicity not reasonably expected to be exacerbated by the treatment with durvalumab may be included only after consultation with the Study Physician.
+- - Participants with irreversible toxicity not reasonably expected to be exacerbated by the treatment with durvalumab may be included only after consultation with the Study Physician.

-- - Has active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease [eg, colitis or Crohn's disease], diverticulitis [with the exception of diverticulosis], systemic lupus erythematosus, Sarcoidosis syndrome, or Wegener syndrome [granulomatosis with polyangiitis, Graves' disease, rheumatoid arthritis, hypophysitis, uveitis, etc]).
+- - Has active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease [for example, colitis or Crohn's disease], diverticulitis [with the exception of diverticulosis], systemic lupus erythematosus, Sarcoidosis syndrome, or Wegener syndrome [for example, granulomatosis with polyangiitis, Graves' disease, rheumatoid arthritis, hypophysitis, uveitis]).

-- - Patients with hypothyroidism (eg, following Hashimoto syndrome) stable on hormone replacement.
+- - Participants with hypothyroidism (for example, following Hashimoto syndrome) stable on hormone replacement.

-- - Patients with any chronic skin condition that does not require systemic therapy.
+- - Participants with any chronic skin condition that does not require systemic therapy.

-- - Patients without active disease in the last 5 years may be included but only after consultation with the Moderna medical monitor.
+- - Participants without active disease in the last 5 years may be included but only after consultation with the Moderna medical monitor.

-- - Patients with celiac disease controlled by diet alone.
+- - Participants with celiac disease controlled by diet alone.

 - - Has a history of primary immunodeficiency, allogenic solid organ transplantation, or tuberculosis.